bruceravel/demeter/documentation/Athena/ui/glist.rst

 tool <../other/prefs.html>`__.

-If you right click on any item in the group list, a context menu is posted, as shown below, displaying the Group menu.
+If you right click on any item in the group list, a context menu is posted, as shown below, displaying the :guilabel:`Group` menu.

 .. _fig-groupcontext: